 Dickens moved to this house in 1837, at the age of twenty-five, soon after his marriage to Catherine Hogarth and just as he was beginning to taste his first success as a writer.
 The two years he spent here were full.
 He completed Pickwick Papers, wrote Oliver Twist, and Nicholas Nickleby and began Barnaby Rudge.
 His first two children were born here and his sister-in-law, Mary who was the inspiration for many of his heroines, including Little Nell of The Old Curiousity Shop, died here.
 48 Doughty Street was also the scene of frequent literary dinner parties.

 The four floors of the Dickens House include authentic Victorian rooms, like the bedroom, the drawing room and the laundry, as well as a model of the Dingley Dell kitchen from the Pickwick papers.
 There is a beautiful collection of original furniture, including the rosewood drawing room sideboard and table used by the Dickens family.
 The velvet covered desk, designed by Dickens himself, which accompanied him on all his reading tours, sits in pride of place.
 The author’s original manuscripts, personal papers, signed letters and the annotated books used for his dramatic productions are on display.
 The walls are hung with Dickens family portraits by notable contemporary painters.
-There is a family tree and fascinating little accounts of the Dickens’ children’s final destinies.
+There are a family tree and fascinating little accounts of the Dickens’ children’s final destinies.
+It incites that fire in finding out more about our own family trees using websites like Genealogy Bank, who knows, one of us may be related to Dickens.
 Two very poignant items in the display are, firstly, the grille, souvenired by Dickens from Marshalsea Prison, where his family was sentenced to a year’s incarceration for debt and secondly the cardboard plaque which bears a reflection from the author on his “sentence” to work in the blacking, or ink, factory at the age of nine.